 The Trust, in an effort to provide funding, entered into a lease agreement with the New South Wales National Coursing Association (NCA) in 1939.
 The lease continued until 1985.
 By the 1970s large crowds attended race meetings and the outer park was utilised extensively for car parking, a practice that in later years would divide local opinion.
-The NCA undertook construction of a large grandstand to accommodate what they envisaged would be the continued expansion of patronage.
-As it turned out, the decision proved unwise and was the catalyst for significant change in fortune for the NCA and the start of a new direction for Wentworth Park.
-The ramifications continue today.
+The NCA undertook construction of a large grandstand to accommodate what it envisaged would be the continued expansion of patronage.
+As it turned out, the decision proved unwise and was the catalyst for significant change in fortune for the NCA .
+Ultimately NCA ceased trading as a greyhound racing club.

-In the mid 1980s construction costs for the new grandstand blew out, resulting in a financial rescue package being provided through the Racecourse Development Fund, a TAB administered fund.
-A further consequence was that the Government moved the GBOTA, who at that time were racing at nearby Harold Park, into Wentworth Park to share the Complex and running costs.
-The lease previously held by the NCA was at this time terminated and the Trust and the racing associations entered into a Licence Deed.
+In the mid-1980s construction costs for the new grandstand blew out, resulting in a financial rescue package being provided through the Racecourse Development Fund, a TAB administered fund.
+A further consequence was that the Government moved the NSW Greyhound Breeders Owners and Trainers Association (GBOTA), who at that time were racing at nearby Harold Park, into Wentworth Park to share the Complex and running costs.
+The lease previously held by the NCA was at this time terminated.
+The current Deed is with GBOTA.